Measurement of the static Stark Shift of the $7s \ ^2S_{1/2}$ level in atomic cesium

-In this report, we have described our precision measurement of the Stark shift of the $6s \rightarrow 7s$ transition of atomic cesium.
+\textit{Conclusion} In this report, we have described our precision measurement of the Stark shift of the $6s \rightarrow 7s$ transition of atomic cesium.
 The precision of this measurement is facilitated by locking the laser frequency to a tooth of a stable frequency comb laser, by the reduction of ac Stark shifts (and the associated lineshape distortion) in the interaction region, and through the use of Doppler-free two-photon absorption, which leads to narrow, symmetric spectral lineshapes.
 We have analyzed our results to determine the reduced matrix elements $\langle 7s || r || 7p_{j}\rangle $, with improved precision and accuracy.
 Finally, we have used this new determination of the matrix elements to re-evaluate the scalar polarizability, $\tilde{\alpha}$ for the $6s \rightarrow 7s$ transition, as well as the vector polarizability, $\tilde{\beta}$.
-The disagreement between values of $\tilde{\beta}$ determined by the two primary techniques is significantly reduced.This improved agreement in $\tilde{\beta}$ represents a critical step forward in atomic parity violation measurements.
+The disagreement between values of $\tilde{\beta}$ determined by the two primary techniques is significantly reduced.
+This improved agreement in $\tilde{\beta}$ represents a critical step forward in atomic parity violation measurements.

-We are grateful to A. Derevianko for helpful discussions, and for his advance notice of his recent calculations of E1 matrix elements in cesium, with special notice to the $7s - 7p_j$ terms.
+\textit{Acknowledgment} We are grateful to A. Derevianko for helpful discussions, and for the advanced notice of his recent calculations of E1 matrix elements in cesium, with special notice to the $7s - 7p_j$ terms.
 This material is based upon work supported by the National Science Foundation under grant number PHY-1912519.